 Temporary stay outside Belgium as a non-Belgian: application for right to return

-Are you not a Belgian and are you going abroad temporarily for more than 3 months?
+Are you not a Belgian and are you going abroad temporarily for more than 90 days?
 Then you must report this to the city.
 Otherwise, you may be struck from the national register and your residence card may be revoked.

-Will you return before your right to temporarily stay abroad expires?
-And will you also report your return in good time to the municipality where you are going to reside or will continue residing?
+In order to avoid problems upon your return to Belgium, you must apply for your 'right to return'.
+Will you return before the end of the period during which you may stay abroad?
+And will you report your return in good time to the Belgian municipality where you will reside?
 If so, your residence card will remain valid and you retain your residence status.

 Who can apply for the right to return?